mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Cost factors in the 2026 IRS mileage rate

-With the continued increase in a range of vehicle costs, it is no surprise that the federal mileage rate increased.
+With the continued rise in vehicle costs, it is no surprise that the federal mileage rate has increased.
 Gas prices have remained relatively stable, but insurance and maintenance costs have increased significantly.

 The IRS Mileage Rate